Dr Alessio Cortellini is a consultant in medical oncology and a clinical scientist with a special interest in immunotherapy of cancer and lung cancer.

-He graduated with honors at the University of L’Aquila in Italy, where he also completed his residency training in medical oncology.
-After leading the immunotherapy program at University of L’Aquila for more than a year he has moved to London in 2020.
+He graduated with honors at the University of L’Aquila in Italy, where he also completed his residency in medical oncology with full remarks and honors (July 2018) and his PhD program in experimental medicine with full remarks and honors (May 2022).